ullassameer/Interns/README.md

 # Interns
-Skeleton for Interns
+Skeleton for Interns.
- pls download CSS and js files as well
+ please download CSS and js files as well